 David was trained (inculcated?) in the philosophy of diligently preparing for whatever might be something you would need in your future.
 All the things that preceeded seemed to fit into place.
 They included:

 They all helped lay the foundation for undertaking all the pieces associated with this project.

 In order to successfully make a quality recording of the Hymns and Songs for Life album, write the accompanying book, make them generally available, and establish a web presence about the projects, it was necessary to undertake and accomplish everything done by:

 Those were new, somewhat significantly different undertakings from David's previous experiences and training, especially without a mentor.

 A whole new dimension of detailed business knowledge about what record labels, publishing houses and website publishers must do either had to be hired or learned to produce an album, book and website for release to the public.
-David undertook learning the new skills of what was necessary.
+David undertook learning the new skills of what were necessary.

 For those interested, here is an illustrative short list of examples of things that must be accomplished within the recording, book publishing and website business models:

 Work on the album progressed rapidly from 1998 to 1999.
 Work slowed after David’s mother died, and basically went onto hold around 2004.